-- removal of colours and prints from sleeves; - the replacement of shrink-wrapping machines with banding machines to consolidate pallets before transport: this eliminates the consumption of natural gas and reduces the quantity of plastic used by almost half; - reduction or elimination of dyes in preforms; - a limited number of cap colours.
+- the replacement of shrink-wrapping machines with banding machines to consolidate pallets before transport: this eliminates the consumption of natural gas and reduces the quantity of plastic used by almost half; - reduction or elimination of dyes in preforms or caps.

-Use of recycled materials to preserve Non-renewable resources The bottles are made on site at the bottling plants, thereby avoiding the need to transport empty bottles upstream (see point 2.2).
-They are made from recycled PET.
-This resin is 100% recyclable for the same use, thereby contributing to a virtuous cycle of reusing materials after recycling.
-PET effectively gives the bottle several lives.
-Once sorted by the consumer, the collected empty PET bottle is recycled.
-It can be used to manufacture new bottles in a 100% circular economy.
-In 2023, the preforms manufactured in the Sources ALMA injection workshops were made with, on average, 31.4% rPET?.
-Some bottles even contain up to 100% recycled material in the preform, representing a 26% improvement on the 2022 figure.
-The percentage of recycled PET in bottles is both an indicator for meeting regulatory requirements and a way of reducingCO2 emissions and saving non-renewable resources.
+The company's ambition is to be ahead of European regulations on the incorporation of recycled materials, which set the rate at 25% by 2025 and 30% by 20307.
+The Sources ALMA timetable may be adjusted to take account of the increase in the rate of collection for recycling in France.

-&lt;sup>9 This does not apply to caps and labels as they are not made of PET.
-In compliance with Directive 2019/904 on the reduction of the environmental impact of certain plastic products, this percentage takes into account the cap and label Integrate upstream in PET plastic recycling Since 2009, Sources ALMA has been using recycled PET (rPET) in the manufacture of its bottles in order to preserve natural resources.
+7 In compliance with Directive 2019/904 on the reduction of the environmental impact of certain plastic products, this percentage takes into account the cap and label

+6 This does not apply to the cap and label as they are not made of PET.

+Integrate upstream PET plastic recycling

+Since 2009, Sources ALMA has been using recycled PET (rPET) in the manufacture of its bottles in order to preserve natural resources.
 This rPET has been manufactured in France at its own ROXPET recycling plants in Lesquin (Nord) and Saint-Yorre (Allier) since the end of 2021.

 ROXPET converts post-consumer crushed clear PET bottles from the collection bin into food contact quality rPET (recycled plastic) granules.
-These granules are then used in the preform injection workshops to manufacture future bottles for mineral water.
+These granules are then used in the preform injection workshops to manufacture future bottles for mineral and spring water.

 The commissioning of the ROXPET Centre at Saint-Yorre has enabled Sources ALMA to double its production capacity and increase the rate of incorporation of food contact quality rPET in the manufacture of its bottles.

 This is Europe's 1st integrated recyclingto-bottling centre, incorporating on the same site, the manufacture of rPET, the injection of bottle preforms (future bottles), the blow moulding of preforms into bottles, and the bottling of water.
 The integration of the recycling stages within Sources ALMA reflects a desire to integrate environmental issues upstream and a commitment to a circular and virtuous economy, "from bottle to bottle".

-The year 2023 was marked by the inauguration of FILAO, Sources ALMA's third recycling unit, located in Couillet (Belgium).
-As a partnership between Sources ALMA and Veolia, FILAO's mission is to manufacture flakes and recycle them into food contact quality rPET granules using drinks bottles collected in Belgium.
+In 2024 FILAO, the third Sources ALMA recycling unit, inaugurated in 2023, reached full capacity.
+As a partnership between Sources ALMA and Veolia Belgium, FILAO's mission is to manufacture flakes and recycle them into food contact quality rPET granules using drinks bottles collected in Belgium.

 This is done at five strategically located sorting centres in Belgium, to reduce the need to transport the packaging that is collected.
 The main example is the VALTRI sorting centre, located opposite the FILAO recycling plant.
 It enables the FILAO plant to be supplied with bottle bales virtually without transport.
 The recycled PET granules are then used in preform injection moulding workshops to make new bottles for the future.

 Sources ALMA is committed to bottle circularity, with the aim of being able to recycle 100% of the bottles (in equivalent tonnage) put on the French market under its brands by 2025, thanks to its three recycling units.